italiangrid/storm/documentation/functional-description/1.11.2/index.md

 For this type of request, the FE perform a direct communication to the Backend using a RPC approach, based on the XML-RPC protocol.
 XML-RPC is a simple protocol to exchange XML structured data over HTTP.
-The Back-End provides an XML-RPC server and the FE(s) acts as client.
+The Backend provides an XML-RPC server and the FE(s) acts as client.
 A worker threads in case of synchronous requests performs this steps:

 * structure the SRM data in XML